dotansimha/graphql-code-generator/.changeset/free-fans-dance.md

 '@graphql-codegen/typescript-operations': patch
 ---

-Add printTypeScriptType to handle printing TS types, as there are special cases like `any` and `unknown`
+Add `printTypeScriptMaybeType` to handle printing TS types, as there are special cases like `any` and `unknown`